-Here are four key tips for staying healthy during flu season, including what to do if you’re not sure if you have COVID-19 or the flu (or both—it’s possible!).
+Here are five key tips for staying healthy during flu season, including what to do if you’re not sure if you have COVID-19, the flu, or both — it’s possible!

 1. Get the flu vaccine

-The flu vaccine provides protection against the most common strains of flu and is generally available starting in August or September.
-You can get the vaccine from your primary care provider, at public flu clinics, and at many pharmacies, on a walk-in basis.
+The flu vaccine provides protection against the most common strains of flu and is available now.
+You can get the vaccine from your primary care provider (PCP), at public flu clinics, and at many pharmacies, on a walk-in basis.
 The flu vaccine is typically covered by insurance.
 If you have children, ask your pediatrician if they should get vaccinated too.
+Make sure family members, especially the elderly or those with immune compromised heath also receive the vaccine.

 2. Take preventive measures